paulohenriquevn/m2js/docs-site/docs/index.md

 **For Developers**: Focus on business logic and architecture patterns instead of implementation details.

 **For Teams**: Share context-rich documentation that captures domain knowledge and design decisions.

+**For Code Maintenance**: Safely remove dead code with confidence levels and actionable suggestions that go beyond traditional linters.

 ## Quick Start